richardcavell/6809-strlen/Readme.txt

 check for this.
 You can also write your own error handler.

 The code is position-independent and re-entrant.
 Interrupts are allowed to occur during execution.
-It uses 2 bytes of the S stack, in addition to the 2 bytes used for the return PC value when calling this routine.
+The code uses 2 bytes of the S stack, in addition to the 2 bytes used for the return PC value when calling this routine.

-It assembles to 21 bytes (0x15 bytes) of object code using asm6809.
+The code assembles to 21 bytes of object code using asm6809.

 Issues:
  If X does not point to a valid string, the behaviour is undefined.